amzn/oss-dashboard/README.md

 By default the refresh_dashboard.rb script outputs '.' characters to show it's taken care of a repository (or whatever the 'atom' being operated on is in that phase).
 Sometimes it outputs a '!'.
 Here's why:

 * github-sync/commits - An '!' here means it skipped an empty repository to avoid an Octokit error.

+## Bootstrap Themes

+The HTML generated relies, amongst other libraries, on Bootstrap.
+The HTML files look for a file named bootstrap-theme.css in the same directory, allowing you to customize the look and feel of the dashboard (typically by finding a theme you like and using that).